oholland10/cosc410/setup.md

     conda env list

 You see `cosc410` but you want to reinstall it.
-To do this, delete the environment:
+To do this, delete the environment (first deactivate it):

-    conda deactivate cosc410
+    conda deactivate
     conda remove -n cosc410 --all